Why Is Middle C So Important?

 To begin the process of finding Middle C, look through the page below and find all the Middle C’s you can.
 I run my index finger under the line of notes, and have the child ring a library bell when they see a Middle C.

-Find the middle C's
+Find the middle C's above.

 In terms of reading music, don’t proceed further until the child unfailingly grasps the idea and look of Middle C. A prepared child is ready to understand new methods.